Office of Electricity, Department of Energy.

 Notice of application.

-ENMAX Energy Marketing Inc. (ENMAX) has applied for authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+ENMAX Energy Marketing Inc. (Applicant or ENMAX) has applied to renew its authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

-Comments, protests or requests to intervene must be submitted on or before May 29, 2002.
+Comments, protests, or motions to intervene must be submitted on or before November 14, 2019.

 BILLING CODE 6450-01-P